 Cases of suspected Chalara dieback should be reported to Defra or the Forestry Commission.

-a) From EU countries - ash logs, sawn timber, woodchips and firewood may continue to be imported in the usual way from European Union (EU) countries.
-In the unlikely event that this material is found to contain infection, we have the powers to take remedial action such as re-export or destruction.
+a) From EU countries - ash logs, sawn timber, woodchips and firewood may continue to be imported in the usual way from European Union (EU) countries: in the unlikely event that this material is found to contain infection, we have the powers to take remedial action such as re-export or destruction.

-Get guidance on the conditions for export of wood and wood products.
+Guidance on the conditions for export of wood and wood products.

 The Northern Ireland Executive and the Irish Government have introduced legislation to control the movement of ash wood.
 Ash wood may not be landed from countries where chalara is known to occur unless the wood:

-originates in an area free from chalara (and is accompanied by an official statement to this effect), or;
+originates in an area free from chalara (and is accompanied by an official statement to this effect); or

 Plant Health Service

-231 Corstorphine Rd,
+231 Corstorphine Rd

 T: 0300 067 5155